-The job responsibilities associated with the NESA and CR positions will be to manage the new entrants and those under investigation on the front end by making sure all necessary documents are uploaded into to the proper systems.
-Once this is completed the NESA/CR squad sergeants will assign these new entrants/investigations to one of the members in the appropriate squad or those certified to conduct these audits/investigations.
+The job responsibilities associated with the CR position will be to manage those carriers under investigation on the front end by making sure all necessary documents are uploaded into to the proper systems.
+Once this is completed the CR squad sergeants will assign the investigation to one of the members in the squad or those certified to conduct these investigations.